Hendrix-CS/csci151/projects/adventure.md

 #### 2.4 Track Score

 Keep track of the user's current score, and increase their score when they drop an item in that item's goal location.
+Display the score to the user when they type `score`.

 A project which meets the Basic and Intermediate levels **and uses good code style and documentation** will receive 60 points.